 Cohort Grants for Inter-Religious Pedagogies

-Available to participants in the “Pedagogy of Interfaith/Interreligious Studies Consultation”
+Available to participants in the “Pedagogies of Interreligious Studies Consultation”

 co-hosted by Interfaith Youth Core and the Wabash Center